Spain: 1 dead in church machete attacks, terror link probed

-BARCELONA, Spain (AP) — A man wielding a machete killed a sexton and injured a priest in attacks at two churches in the city of Algeciras Wednesday before being arrested, Spain’s interior ministry said, in what authorities are investigating as a possible act of terrorism.
+BARCELONA, Spain (AP) — A machete-wielding man killed a sexton and injured a priest in attacks at two churches in the city of Algeciras on Wednesday before being arrested, Spain’s interior ministry said, in what authorities are investigating as a possible act of terrorism.

 The suspect was arrested in the southern city and is in the custody of Spain’s National Police.
 The ministry did not identify him.

-The attack started when the armed man went into the San Isidro church and assaulted a priest, who was seriously injured, the ministry said.
-Local media said he is being treated in a hospital.
+The attack started around 7 p.m. when the armed man went into the San Isidro church and assaulted a priest, who was seriously injured, the ministry said.

-The assailant then went to a second church, the Nuestra Señora de La Palma, where he attacked and killed the sexton outside the building.
+The assailant then went to a second church, the Nuestra Señora de La Palma — a five-minute walk away — where he entered and continued his rampage, assaulting the sexton.
+The sexton, whose job it is to take care of the church and its maintenance. fled outside where the attacker dealt him the mortal wounds in a public square, the ministry said.

+The Algeciras town hall said the sexton was named Diego Valencia and identified the wounded priest as Antonio Rodríguez.
+The town hall said he was hospitalized and in stable condition.

 Local media reported that at least three other people were injured.